-Healthy Gluten Free Flour Mix (no added starch!)Updated: January 25, 2018 Gluten Free
+Healthy Gluten Free Flour Mix (no added starch!)Updated: April 03, 2018 Healthy Living

 This starch is usually not resistant starch either – the kind that benefits gut health by nourishing beneficial gut microbes and a balanced intestinal microbiota.

 Instead, it is heavily processed starch and empty calories, lacking in nutrients and flavor that benefits neither you nor your baking!
 Starchy flour also means that you are more likely to overeat anything made with it, as a low nutrient food takes longer to satisfy and means we get hungry again faster.
 It can encourage sugar cravings and candida problems to flare in susceptible individuals.

 To overcome this problem, I started to make my own gluten free flour mix sometime ago.
 Although our family is not gluten free, I like to bake with a number of traditional grains.
 This approach adds variety and avoids overexposure to wheat in our diet.

 The trouble is, mixing gluten free flour without added starch is very tricky and can be frustrating.
 This is because different proportions of gluten free whole grains are required depending on whether you are making cookies and muffins or bread and pizza crust.